Bachupally

 Bachupally is a suburb in the Medchal-Malkajgiri district of the Indian state of Telangana.
 It is the mandal headquarters of Bachupally mandal in Malkajgiri revenue division.
 It was a part of Ranga Reddy district before the re-organisation of districts in the state.
-Its postal code is 500118.
+Its postal code is 500090.

 Economy

 Real estate in Bachupally is one of the major sector in the area. contributing to the economy.
 Harithavanam Colony is the economical hub It is also referred to as the pharmaceutical hub of Hyderabad, as it houses R&D centers of top pharma manufacturers including Dr. Reddy's lab, Aurobindo Pharma, and SMS Pharma.

 Education

-Junior colleges: Sri Chaitanya, Gayatri Jr College, Akshara Junior Colleges, Abhyas junior college, bhashyam Jr College, and Narayana residential collages are located in Bachupally.
+Junior colleges: Sri Chaitanya, Gayatri Jr College, Akshara Junior Colleges, Abhyas junior college, bhashyam Jr College, and Narayana residential colleges are located in Bachupally.